dandev10/bee.engine/README.md

-bee engine should basically be a ascii engine. use(optional) and read tutorial.c to test the program.
+bee engine should basically be an ascii engine. you need read and use(optional) tutorial.c to test the program.

 functions:
 - square